-The Collaborative operated within the budget established by the Board of Directors for the year ended June 30, 2017.
-During Fiscal 2017, the Collaborative continued to lease a 17 classroom building in Marlborough where its therapeutic middle and high school program, Family Success Partnership and post graduate programming are based as part of a 25 year lease agreement with the City of Marlborough.
+The Collaborative operated within the budget established by the Board of Directors for the year ended June 30, 2018.
+During Fiscal 2018, the Collaborative continued to lease a 17 classroom building in Marlborough where its therapeutic middle and high school program is based as part of a 25 year lease agreement with the City of Marlborough.
 Highlights of the agreement include: exclusive use of the facility, responsibility for building improvements, repair and landscaping.
-The Board of Directors approved a capital expenditure that had not been anticipated at the beginning of the fiscal year for Administrative offices and professional development space.
-This space is located at 28 Lord Road, Marlborough, MA and was deemed necessary to create additional space at AVCAS, 57 Orchard Street, for program growth, and to expand professional learning opportunities for member districts.
+The Collaborative also owns administrative offices and professional development space located at 28 Lord Road, Marlborough, Massachusetts.
+Their Marlborough Evolution post graduate program and Family Success Partnership are also located there.

-The Collaborative served 74 students, equating to 46.15 full time equivalent (FTE) in its tuition based therapeutic middle and high school program (AVCAS) and 10 students equating to 8.95 FTE students in its intensive special needs REACH program.
+The Collaborative's Orchard Street Academy (OSA), a tuition based therapeutic middle and high school program served 79 students, equating to 49.81 full time equivalent (FTE) and served 39 students equating to 44.69 FTE, in its SOAR 45 day assessment program.
+Enrollment in AVC's intensive special needs REACH program totaled 14 students equating to 10.99 FTE.
+REACH program classrooms are located in member district schools.
 The post graduate program for 18 to 22 year old students with intensive special needs, Crossroads, was integrated with the Evolution program in FY13 (Tier 3).
-The Collaborative is in its eighth year of programming for the Evolution (located at Shrewsbury High School) and Soar programs and served 26.0 and 41.58 full time equivalent students respectively.
-FY17 marks the third year of programming in Marlborough for Evolution students.
+The Collaborative is in its ninth year of programming for Evolution (located at Shrewsbury High School and Marlborough) with enrollment of 33 students and 27.77 full time equivalent students respectively.
+FY18 marks the fourth year of programming in Marlborough for Evolution students.
 (This cohort of students is smaller than the Shrewsbury cohort.)
-In addition, the Collaborative provided specialized transportation for over 390 students to and from public day, private day and residential placements.
-FY17 was the fifth year of a transportation contract with Van Pool Inc. Therapeutic and consultation services were provided to 150 students within member districts in the following disciplines: occupational, physical, speech, vision, transition, child psychiatry and music therapies.
-The Family Success Partnership is in its sixth year of providing wrap-around services to 177 families in collaboration with member districts.
-This represents an increase of approximately 34% over FY16.
-(The issues families and individuals have faced are increasingly more complex, leading to extended service periods.
+In addition, the Collaborative provided specialized transportation for 436 students to and from public day, private day and residential placements.
+FY18 marked the sixth year of a transportation contract with VanPool Inc. Therapeutic and consultation services were provided to 135 students within member districts in the following disciplines: occupational, physical, speech, vision, transition, child psychiatry and music therapies.
+The Family Success Partnership is in its seventh year of providing wrap-around services to 176 families in collaboration with member districts.
+(Individuals receiving service during this fiscal year totaled 552.
+The issues families and individuals face are increasingly more complex, leading to extended service periods.
 The complexities among the communities served are very diverse as well.)
-The Collaborative also provided professional development programs to 1099 school personnel from member and non-member districts.
+The Collaborative also provided professional development programs to over 550 school personnel from member and non-member districts.

-The Collaborative had a general fund balance of \$1,940,241 as of June 30, 2017.
+The Collaborative had a general fund balance of \$2,287,865 as of June 30, 2018.